-- Wireline or wireless Internet providers are offering special programs and discounted service plans, free access to their Wi-Fi hotspots, and funding to help schools and libraries connect their communities.
-The Arizona State Library Connect Arizona site is tracking and publicizing this information. - Schools and libraries are providing neighborhood Wi-Fi networks using "smart" school buses, library bookmobiles or other Wi-Fi enabled vehicles parked in neighborhoods and connecting to the Internet using cellular or satellite connections - Teaching people to enable their smartphones as a personal Wi-Fi hotspot.
+Connect Arizona site is tracking and publicizing this information.

+- Schools and libraries are providing neighborhood Wi-Fi networks using "smart" school buses, library bookmobiles or other Wi-Fi enabled vehicles parked in neighborhoods and connecting to the Internet using cellular or satellite connections - Schools, libraries and community organizations are teaching people to enable their smartphones as a personal Wi-Fi hotspot.
 In many cases wireless providers are offering free or discounted expanded data plans - Schools, libraries, businesses, nonprofit organizations that want to provide free public access, are extending access to their networks into their parking lots and communities to provide Internet while practicing safe social distancing - Schools, libraries, government agencies, nonprofit organizations, communities and service providers are providing free or discounted mobile Internet hotspot devices or cellular-enabled tablets and laptops with pre-paid services to their constituents or targeted populations which can then be used to share broadband with others, including an entire household. - Municipalities and nonprofit organizations are establishing public, private or partnership owned community networks providing free or affordable access for the community. - Neighborhood or community residents are creating "mesh networks."
 Residents "agree" to share their services by meshing their Wi-Fi connections with their neighbors' networks to provide public access, usually with a secondary SSID.
 In some cases, they are utilizing satellites or cellular services for backhaul combined with a mesh network where other service options are not available.